Biz Markie: 2000s

+In 2000 and 2001, Markie participated in the Spitkicker Tour, which also hosted alternative hip-hop acts like De La Soul and Common.
 In 2002, Markie appeared in Men in Black II, with Will Smith and Tommy Lee Jones, playing an alien parody of himself, whose native language sounded exactly like beatboxing.
 He also provided rap vocals and sang the hook for the remixed version of Mario's single "Just a Friend 2002", which sampled his own song from 13 years before.
 Between 2002 and 2003, he appeared in episode 5 of the TV series Fastlane playing himself as a nightclub DJ.

 In 2003, he appeared in the international television series Kung Faux performing a series of voice-over characters featured in a variety of episodes.
 In 2005, Markie detoured from his recording duties to appear on the first season of the television show Celebrity Fit Club, which challenged celebrities to lose weight by a combination of diet and exercise.
 Markie lost more weight than anybody else in the competition.
 That year, he was also in an episode of The Andy Milonakis Show.
 In 2006, his song "Pickin' Boogers" appeared on the soundtrack of the Volition video game Saints Row.
 Markie was a special guest on Nick Cannon's Wild 'n Out on season 1 and a cast member on season 4.
-Markie also had a beatboxing segment, "Biz's Beat of the Day", on the Nick Jr. show Yo Gabba Gabba!
+Markie also had a beatboxing segment, "Biz's Beat of the Day", on the Nick Jr. Channel show Yo Gabba Gabba!

 Markie began opening in 2008 for Chris Rock on the comedian's "No Apologies" tour.
 Markie's act included spinning records ranging from old school hip hop to Lynyrd Skynyrd and then performing "Just a Friend".
 In December 2009, Biz Markie appeared in a RadioShack commercial, repeating the line: "Oh Snap!
 Guess what I saw!" from his song "Just a Friend".
 That same year saw his debut with Andy Milonakis in television commercials for the commercial Internet service Tune Up.